1993 Premium sound stereo into 87-92 Mustang : Install thread

 Non-premium cars use DASH speakers and REAR speakers only.
 No door speakers, and no amp.
 The AMP is located behind the radio mounted to the u-shaped bracket bolted to the trans tunnel.
 No amp, and no door speakers, you have a 4-speaker non-premium radio.
 If you have the football amp, and door speakers.
 You have the premium radio.

 Now, the wiring.
-All 87-93 Mustangs contain the following connectors, BUT, read this carefully.
-The premium radio cars have an EXTRA harness that is wired in series from the main body plugs pictured below.
-Basically, it's a 4-plug harness...two plugs connect to the body plugs, and then 2 plugs connect to the radio.
+All 87-93 Mustangs contain the following connectors, BUT, the premium radio cars have an EXTRA harness that is wired in series from the main body plugs pictured below.
+On the 87-89 cars, the wiring to the door speakers is in the amplifier harness.
+In the 90-93 cars, it's existing on the dash harness

 If you want to bypass your "football" amp, dig around behind the amp and follow the harness.
 You'll find the extra set of plugs in the back.
 Disconnect and you've now bypassed the amp and can remove it if you want.
 Pull the body plugs to the front and now you can connect the plugs to whatever aftermarket receiver you have with the correct plug kit.